sebastianbergmann/phpunit-documentation-english/src/textui.rst

     Runs the tests that are provided by the class ``UnitTest``.
-This class is expected to be declared in the specified sourcefile.
+This class is expected to be declared in the specified sourcecode file.

 ``--coverage-clover``

-    Generates a logfile in XML format with the code coverage information for the tests run.
+    Generates a logfile in Clover XML format with the code coverage information for the tests run.
 See :ref:`code-coverage-analysis` for more details.

 ``--coverage-crap4j``

-    Generates a code coverage report in Crap4j format.
+    Generates a code coverage report in Crap4j XML format.
 See :ref:`code-coverage-analysis` for more details.

 ``--coverage-html``